-You probably heard that there will be more plastic in the sea than fish by 2050.
+You probably heard that there would be more plastic in the sea than fish by 2050.
 That is not very far away.

-According to science and Greta Thunberg, we have about 12 years left to bring carbon emission down, or else fires like we are seeing in Australia and the Amazon are going to be the norm.
+According to science and Greta Thunberg, we have about 12 years left to bring carbon emissions down; fires, as we see in Australia and the Amazon, will be the norm.

-Plastic is not a natural product, and instead of biodegrading into something organic, it breaks up into microplastic.
+Plastic is not a natural product; instead of biodegrading into something organic, it breaks up into microplastic.

-Microplastic has been found in human feces, it is in our drinking water and the air we breath.
+Microplastic has been found in human feces.
+It is in our drinking water and the air we breathe.

 Apparently, we consume the equivalent of one credit card per week.
-Without even knowing about the consequences, this can potentially have to our health.
+Without even knowing about the consequences this can potentially have on our health.

 While the chemicals used to make plastic are known to be endocrine disruptors, most people don’t actually know what that means.

 Endocrine disruptors are chemicals that mimic hormones in the body and attach themselves to receptors, much like a key into a lock.
 The difference is that both the healthy hormone and the ED fit the lock, but the outcome can be dramatically different.

 ED has been linked to cancers early developmental issues and many more…